 collection of free resources created to teach baby sign language (tutorials, flash cards and more)

 Activities to do at home with kids: www.dotolearn.com

-Colorado Bright Beginnings provides FREE, quality, researched-based materials to families with children between pregnancy and 36 months of age in both English and Spanish.
+Bright by Three provides FREE, quality, researched-based materials to families with children between pregnancy and 36 months of age in both English and Spanish.
 Materials include information on brain, child and language development and games that parents can play with their babies.
 In addition, Bright by Three also offers a digital version called Bright by Text.
 By texting the word “Bright” or “Brillante” to 274448, parents can get weekly updates with the same, research-based information – but delivered in bite-sized chunks and timed to the child’s age and developmental stage.

 Service sends free text messages to women who are pregnant or whose babies are less than a year old, providing information and weekly reminders to improve their health and the health of their babies.